 Bicycle routes are established on some city streets.
-Considerations for bicyclists could include a wider traffic lane, marked bike lanes, or shared-use paths.
-Reference the

-Bicycle Transportation Plan and Greenway Master Plan for bicyclist accommodation types and locations.
+Considerations for bicyclists could include a wider traffic lane, marked bike lanes, or multi-purposeshared-use paths.
+Reference the Bicycle Transportation Plan and Greenway Master Plan for bicyclist accommodation types and locations.

+3.2.C.
+Pedestrians

-- 3.2.C.
-Pedestrians Sidewalks or shared-use paths are generally required on one or both sides of a public street.
+Sidewalks or multishared-use-purpose paths are generally required on one or both sides of a public street.
 Requirements are outlined in the Design and Construction Manual and the Unified Development Ordinance.
-Reference the Greenway Master Plan for shared-use path locations. - 3.2.D.
+Reference the Greenway Master Plan for shared-use path locations.

+3.2.D.
 Right-of-Way

-Providing sufficient right-of-way to meet the long term growth potential of a street is one of the most important elements of the transportation system.
-Once development occurs adjacent to the street, additional expansion of the roadway may become very expensive or impractical if sufficient right-of-way is not available.
-This may in turn limit additional development if sufficient capacity cannot be provided.
+Providing sufficient right-of-way to meet the long term growth potential of a street is one of the most important elements of the transportation networksystem.
+Once development occurs adjacent to the streetroadway, additional expansion of the roadway street may become very expensive or impractical if sufficient right-of-way is not available.
+This may in turn limit additional development if sufficient capacity cannot be provided on the street.

-In addition to the basic number of through lanes, street elements that influence the amount of right-of-way required include left-turn lanes (double left-turn lanes at some arterial street intersections), right-turn lanes, bike lanes, medians, sidewalks and shared-use paths.
+In addition to the basic number of through lanes, street elements that influence the amount of right-of-way required include left-turn lanes (double left-turn lanes at some arterial street intersections), right-turn lanes, bike lanes, medians, sidewalks and multishared-use paths.